 Clinical supply chain logistics are constantly changing as new technologies and developments are adapted.
 While multiple factors are responsible for reshaping the clinical trials logistics landscape, the explosive evolution of biologics is the key driver.
 In order to preserve the integrity of biologics and other highly sensitive medicinal products, as well as maintain the validity of trial results, cold chain solutions are essential.

 As the clinical supply chain continues to advance and expand in complexity, Bay Area Research Logistics will continue to invest in new cold chain technologies and enhance capabilities.
-Our objective is to meet your cold chain needs and successfully ship and handle new, and potentially lifesaving, products.
+Our objective is to meet your cold chain needs by successfully shipping, handling and maintaining the integrity of new, and potentially lifesaving, products.